 In 2015, Wisconsin installed 5 megawatts of solar power, according to industry estimates, meaning there’s plenty of room for growth in this area.
 The state is ranked 30th in the nation for solar capacity, but in the Badger State, as in the rest of the U.S., solar is slowly starting to take off, and it won’t be long before business is booming in the solar energy sector.

 Wisconsin’s no stranger to fierce wintry weather, with accumulation totals averaging around 50 inches of snowfall a year!
 That means residents here spend more than their fair share on heating costs, and with electricity prices averaging above national spending levels they could definitely use some respite on hefty energy bills.
 Luckily, this state also leads the charge in energy efficiency—the average home here uses a lot less energy per month than the rest of the U.S., totalling around 694 kilowatt hours, compared to 911 kilowatt hours.
 That reputation for low energy use makes Wisconsinites prime candidates for a little supplemental renewable energy in the form of solar photovoltaics.

 Installing Solar in Wisconsin

 There are over 20 solar installers working throughout Wisconsin, so you’ll have many options when you make your choice of contractor.
-Unfortunately, larger national companies, like Sungevity, are not yet operating here, so it may be harder to access alternative purchase strategies like solar leases.
+Unfortunately, larger national companies are not yet operating here, so it may be harder to access alternative purchase strategies like solar leases.
 Additionally, if you live in Madison, you’ll need to make sure that the installer you hire complies with the city’s solar contractor licensing requirements, so be sure to ask your installer before you sign a contract.